Skin allergies in dogs: Vet’s guide to signs and treatment

 • Self-trauma such as scabbing, hair loss, and saliva staining

-• Frequent scratching or licking
+• Frequent scratching or excessive licking

 Other skin conditions can also cause similar symptoms, so if you suspect your dog may have allergies, it’s important to see your veterinarian first for a diagnosis and appropriate treatment.

-Your veterinarian will perform a full head to tail physical examination and may recommend some additional testing such as a skin scraping or sampling from your pet’s skin.
+Your veterinarian will perform a full head-to-tail physical examination and may recommend some additional testing such as a skin scraping or sampling from your pet’s skin.
 Once the underlying cause of your pet’s itching and discomfort has been diagnosed, your vet will be able to develop an appropriate treatment plan to help get your pup feeling better.

 (Image credit: Getty Images)